varunasthana92/turtlebot_walker/README.md

 ```
 $ sudo apt-get install ros-kinetic-turtlebot-gazebo ros-kinetic-turtlebot-apps ros-kinetic-turtlebot-rviz-launchers
 ```
-4) Default forder for Gazebo's World Files is known to user.
-(World files are located in a versioned system directory, for example /usr/share/gazebo-7 on Ubuntu.
-Fodler name may vary with the version of Gazebo)
 ### How to build the program
 Clone the package in the catkin_ws/src directory
 ```